GrepLab/viewWithTransition/README.md

 # view-with-transition

-Angular 1.x ngRoute state transitions with block containers made simple.
+This library allows you to implement transitions with Angular 1.x ngRoute/routerUi with display:block state containers (normally used like frameworks like Bootstrap 3).

+Angular route transitions are awesome but you need the containers to have an absolute position to achieve content overlaping during the transition.

 ## Installation